Asking about genitalia ‘debases’ discussion on trans rights – Rayner

 Harry Potter author JK Rowling – who has been vocal on her views on transgender people and biological sex – said earlier this month that the Labour leader could “no longer be counted on to defend women’s rights”.

-Labour frontbenchers Yvette Cooper and Anneliese Dodds both struggled to answer questions on the issue this month.
+Labour frontbenchers Yvette Cooper and Anneliese Dodds both struggled to answer questions on the issue this month when asked to define what a woman is.

+Ms Rayner was asked on Times Radio on Tuesday whether she is comfortable with the question.

+She said: “What I’m not comfortable with and what’s frustrating me is that we’re having a debate on social media and commentating (about) what is a very serious issue that people have very genuine concerns about, and it’s all about whether or not you’ve got a penis or whether or not you’ve got a cervix.

 Register for free to continue reading